 Full proposals are to be submitted by email to: [email protected]

 - Research Plan – not to exceed 4 pages (1 page Specific Aim(s), 3 total pages Significance, Innovation, Approach).
 References do not count toward page totals.

 - Timeline – Provide a brief description of the timeline for your proposed project.
 Pilot projects are expected to be completed within one year of awarding funds (maximum 1 page).

 - Relevance to Center mission, NIH priorities for Health Economics Research – Provide a brief statement describing how the proposal fits with the Center’s mission, NIH priorities for health economics research described in NOT-OD-16-025 (maximum 1 page)

-- Relevance to NIH priorities for HIV/AIDS research – If your project includes HIV/AIDS populations, please indicate whether and how your project aligns with NIH HIV/AIDS high or medium research priorities NOT-OD-15-137 (maximum 1 page).
+- Relevance to NIH priorities for HIV/AIDS research – If your project includes HIV/AIDS populations, please indicate whether and how your project aligns with NIH HIV/AIDS priorities NOT-OD-20-018 from December 31, 2019 (maximum 1 page).
 If your proposed project does include HIV/AIDS populations, please include this section and note “Not Applicable.”

 All pilot project awards are subject to the terms and conditions, cost principles, and other considerations described in the NIH Grants Policy Statement.

 Submit a breakdown of cost using supplemental spreadsheet template (see Budget Pilot Grants).

 - Budget Justification – Provide brief justification of each line item in the accompanying budget.
 Please describe other funding, awarded or pending, available for the proposed project that will supplement the funds being requested.
 Effort levels here must match the budget; if a person is offering their time in-kind, list that individual on the budget at 0 calendar months (salary info may be left blank).